Skip to main content

 Low Self-Esteem Formulation

-Fennell’s cognitive behavioral model of low self-esteem proposes that negative beliefs about the self are maintained by biased information processing, including perceptual and interpretation bias.
+The cognitive approach to low self-esteem proposes that negative beliefs about the self are maintained by biased information processing, including perceptual and interpretation bias.
 This worksheet describes the sequence by which negative self-beliefs in low self-esteem are maintained.
 It can be used to help clients to explore their negative beliefs and predictions, rules for living, how they interpret what happens to them, and the consequences of those interpretations.

 Download or send